 - 1. Click Browse to select the saved configuration file. - 2.
-Click Import and input the encryption password that you set during exporting.
+Click Import and input encryption password to start importing configuration file.

 Note: You need to reboot the camera after importing configuration file.

 • Upgrade: Upgrade the device to a certain version.